OpenSlides/openslides-autoupdate-service/README.md

 ### Without redis

 When the server is started, clients can listen for keys to do so, they have to send a keyrequest in the body of the request.
-Currently, all method-types (POST, GET, etc) are supported.
 An example request is:

 `curl -N localhost:9012/system/autoupdate -d '[{"ids": [1], "collection": "user", "fields": {"username": null}}]'`

 To see a list of possible json-strings see the file internal/autoupdate/keysbuilder/keysbuilder_test.go